Javaika

 Lightweight platform for web developers.

-Skip the bloat, build on clean infrastruture.
+Skip the bloat, build on clean infrastructure.

 Modular decentralised web frameworks.